Updated: Sep 23

 More about beer drinking in Iceland

-The Icelandic drinking habits have certainly changed over the years.
-For example it is now perfectly acceptable to enjoy a breakfast beer.
+Icelandic drinking habits have certainly changed over the years.
+For example, it is now perfectly acceptable to enjoy a breakfast beer.
 Especially whilst soaking in the Blue Lagoon or the Mývatn Nature Baths on the Diamond Circle.
 So there is wide acceptance of drinking beer and it is perfectly normal.

 There are some remnants of the prohibition era though.
 The sale of alcohol is treated in a very particular way in Iceland.
 Aside from in bars and restaurants where it is quite expensive you can only buy alcohol in government-run shops.
 These shops are called Vínbúðin and there are fewer than fifty of them in the whole country.